astropy/astroquery/CONTRIBUTING.rst

 We strongly encourage draft pull requests to be opened early in development.
-If you are thinking of contributing a new module, please open a pull request as soon as you start developing code and mark it "WIP" (work in progress).
+If you are thinking of contributing a new module, please open a pull request as soon as you start developing code and mark it as a Draft PR on github.

 New Features